gsanchi/ice3/README.md

 Finally, the workflow **runs** the simulation.
 If successful then it will quietly exit with a `0` code.
 If any of the `assert` statements fail then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.
 Assert statements of other severity levels will be reported, but not fail the workflow.

+## Documentation
+Collaborated with C3C Budd about the premise behind the testbenchs and how they worked as well.
+She also helped me with helped me connect my signals by telling me to use my digital of the full adders.